Find Affordable College Courses

 $11,752 Average Tuition & Fees

-You’ll be in good company if you decide to attend The University of Texas at Austin.
-It ranked #3 on our 2023 Best Value Biological & Physical Science Schools in Texas list.
-UT Austin is a fairly large public school located in the city of Austin.
+You’ll join some of the best and brightest minds around you if you attend The University of Texas at Austin.
+The school came in at #3 on this year’s Best Value Biological & Physical Science Schools in Texas list.
+UT Austin is a very large public school located in the city of Austin.

 In-state tuition fees for undergraduate students at UT Austin are $11,752 per year.